Expensify/App/docs/articles/new-expensify/expenses-&-payments/Pay-an-expense.md

 {% include end-option.html %}

 {% include option.html value="mobile" %}
 1. You will receive an email or in-app notification when an individual sends you an expense.
-If your primary login is a phone number, you'll receive a text.
+If your default contact method is a phone number, you'll receive a text.
 2. Tap the **Pay** button to be directed to New Expensify.
-3. Review the expense details and click **Pay**.
+3. Review the expense details and tap **Pay**.
 4. Select a payment option.
 - **Pay with Expensify** to pay the expense with your connected Wallet.
 - **Pay Elsewhere** to pay outside Expensify.